 UWP is United Against Racism

-We at United Way of Pennsylvania are using one of our social equity projects, the ALICE® Report (Asset Limited, Income Constrained, Employed), to assess the health of our communities and advocate the facts; Black communities face lower wages, higher unemployment, and disproportionately higher incarceration rates.
-To strive for racial equity, we must acknowledge these shortfalls and advocate for policies and programs that break down the disproportionate lack of access Black communities have to services and opportunities.
+• Advocate and educate, utilizing data to understand the health of our communities, and advocate the facts; Black, Hispanic, Latino/Latina/Latinx, and first-generation immigrant families face lower wages and higher unemployment.
+To strive for racial equity, we must acknowledge these shortfalls and advocate for policies and programs that break down the disproportionate lack of access diverse communities have to services and opportunity.